cosmoscroissant/Tool-Box/README.md

 hello.exe represents the samples downloaded by "Downloader".
 IDA_Files/ represents the files you downloaded from IDA.
 0 is pseudo-C of sample's entry point.

 ## How-To
-main.py will open a local Python server that presents visualization for IR analysis results and ASM footprint (IoC) results.
+main.py will open a local Python server that presents visualization for IR analysis results and ASM footprint (IOC) results.
 Use same file names for .asm file and ir file, for example hello.asm and hello.txt.

 ```
 1. view existing results